Our

 THE HISTORY OF THE ESTABLISHMENT OF THE CENTER

-The history of the Arbitration and Mediation of Armenia begins with the 2019-2023 Strategy for Judicial and Legal Reforms in Armenia, which envisaged the foundation of Arbitration and Mediation Center, which would ensure the resolution of local and international disputes.
+The 2019-2023 Strategy for Judicial and Legal Reforms of the Republic of Armenia envisaged the foundation of Arbitration and Mediation Center of Armenia, which would ensure the resolution of local and international disputes.
 The importance of creating an institutional center for arbitration and mediation is also emphasized in the strategy of the RA government for 2021-2026.
-Therefore, these strategic guidelines signaled Armenia’s commitment fostering efficient, fair, and contemporary mechanisms for conflict resolution.
-In 2021 an Advisory Committee was established to ensure that a professional approach for founding the Center is adopted.
-The Committee is composed of well-known and prominent local and international experts.
+These strategic guidelines signaled Armenia’s commitment developing efficient, fair, and contemporary mechanisms for conflict resolution.
+In 2021 an Advisory Committee was established to ensure that a professional approach for founding the AMCA is adopted.
+The Committee was composed of well-known and prominent local and international experts.

 Important documents